 The main objective of TU1208 was to exchange and increase scientific-technical knowledge and experience of Ground Penetrating Radar (GPR) techniques in civil engineering, whilst promoting a wider and more effective use of this safe and non-destructive method in the monitoring of structures.

 In September 2017 we have founded a non-profit association (TU1208 GPR Association), to continue the excellent work that was done during the Action and further support cooperation between Universities, research centres, private companies and public agencies active in the GPR field.
 We have also founded Ground Penetrating Radar, the first peer-reviewed scientific journal dedicated to GPR.

 If you wish to receive our updates via email, please fill in the contact form.

 TU1208 has been recognised among the running Actions as a COST Success Story and has been praised with the following statement: TU1208 "Civil engineering applications of Ground Penetrating Radar" (Chair: Lara Pajewski, Roma Tre University, IT) - This interdisciplinary Action represents a milestone in GPR research, being the first European network ever existed in this field, in line with the spirit and goals of the ERA.
 In June 2014, it co-organised the 15th International Conference on Ground Penetrating Radar, the premier forum on GPR" ("The Cities of Tomorrow: The Challenges of Horizon 2020," September 17-19, 2014, Torino, IT - A COST strategic workshop on the development and needs of the European cities).
 For more information on the event, please visit this page.

 The Action published several international books, journal special issues, book chapters, journal papers and conference papers.
 For a complete list of publications and relevant statistics, please visit this page.
-In the following, instead, you will find some information about two books published by the Action with Springer and with the European Association of Geoscientists and Engineers.
+In the following, instead, you will find selected information about a few books.